danielrnam/2020-NYPD-Analysis/README.md

 - create visualizations to show any racial biases
 - create a webframe
-- further statistical analysis on the dataset and overall report on NYPD
+- further statistical analysis on the dataset and overall report on NYPD If everything goes according to plan, we can try to get the report into a journal

+### Python Tools
+Package details: